teiniker/teiniker-lectures-computerscience/configuration-management/coding-standard/README.md

     * _Rule_: There shall be a blank line before and after each natural block of code.
     Examples of natural blocks of code are loops, `if…else` and `switch` statements, and consecutive declarations.

-    * _Rule_: Each source file shall terminate with a comment marking the end of file followed by a blank line.

     * _Reasoning_: Appropriate placement of white space provides visual separation and thus makes code easier to read and understand, just as the white space areas between paragraphs of this coding standard aid readability.
-Clearly marking the end of a file is important for human reviewers looking at printouts and the blank line following may be required by some older compilers.

 * **Indentation**
-    * _Rule_: Each indentation level should align at a multiple of 4 characters from the start of the line.
+    * _Rule_: Each indentation level should align at a multiple of **4 characters** from the start of the line.

     * _Rule_: Within a `switch` statement, the case labels shall be aligned; the contents of each case block shall be indented once from there.